 “Come to me, all who labor and are heavy laden, and I will give you rest.”– Matthew 11:28 (ESV)

 These words are for tired bodies and tired minds alike.
-Rest here is relational—it means coming to Jesus, not just getting more sleep.
+Coming to Jesus offers a relational rest that goes deeper than sleep.
 Bring your pace, your pressure, your plans.

 “Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.”– John 14:27 (ESV)